 Police games rarely let you be the bad guy, but you have to get your hands dirty if you want to rise through the ranks of the Sun On Yee.
 Over the course of Sleeping Dogs’ hefty main story, you desperately struggle to straddle the line between good and evil, and the moments when Wei Shen falls either side of that line provide the narrative with equal measure of heart and tension.

 The open-world snapshot of Hong Kong is the real highlight of Sleeping Dogs thanks to details like a blend of English and Cantonese spoken by its denizens, traffic-laden streets, a rich ambient soundscape, and the most charming street vendors in gaming.
 The city feels lived-in and is brimming with activity – this is much more than a collection of landmarks and stereotypes.
-Sadly, this open-world gem is yet to receive the sequel treatment, but a Sleeping Dogs movie is in the works.
+Sadly, despite being one of the best open-world games, Sleeping Dogs is yet to receive the sequel treatment, but a Sleeping Dogs movie is in the works.

 One of the most realistic police games of all time is also the one of the first police games ever released.
 Sierra Entertainment’s 1987 adventure game is so faithful to proper police protocol that is was even used to train rookie officers.
 There are no traditional puzzles in Police Quest, no convoluted conspiracies or sprawling shootouts, instead you spend the majority of your time securing crime scenes, handing out speeding tickets, and arresting drunks.